Source policy

 Publishing rule

-SignalDesk should not publish automatically spun versions of other sites' stories.
-The durable route is automatic discovery plus editorial approval: short original briefings, attribution, links and a clear reason the story matters.
+SignalDesk should not publish copied or lightly rewritten versions of other sites' stories.
+The durable route is original context, attribution, links and a clear reason the story matters.